isislab-unisa/KGHeartbeat/docs/quality_dimensions/representational_consistency.md

 WHERE {?s rdf:type ?o}
 ```

 Then we search every term founded on the Linked Open Vocabularies, to check if is present or not (if yes this mean that is considered a standard term).
-At the end of the analysis of all the terms, a value of 1 will be assigned if there aren't new terms defined, 0 otherwise.
-Even in this case, a list of all new terms declared is still maintained
+At the end of the analysis of all the terms, we use the following formula to quantize the metric:

+$$
+m_{newTerms} = 1.0 - \frac{numNewTerms}{totalTermsInTheKG}
+$$